Opportunities for current Warwick students

 How to get involved

 The easiest way is to make sure you have applied to become part of the Warwick Welcome Service (applications open in September/October each year and recruitment finishes in December).
 Being part of WWS will give you access to a huge variety of in-school and on-campus jobs, including Experience Warwick visits and the residential summer schools.

 There are also Mentor roles available for specific Outreach programmes.
-Do check back to this page regularly to see what other opportunities have become available.
+For more information, please visit the mentor opportunities webpage.